 - Advanced remittance data

-Choose Real Time Payments If…
+Transaction Fees: Real Time Payments VS ACH

 Real Time VS ACH Comparison: The Final Verdict

 With the costs of credit card transactions rising rapidly, merchants are increasingly looking for alternative ways to send payments without mailing a paper check or sending an armored truck full of cash.
 ACH and real-time payments offer the ability to send a payment directly from your bank account.
-Look for RTP to become a more common offering from payment processors in the near future.
+Look for RTP to become a more common offering from the largest payment processors in the near future.